FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 • Start bulleted lists with the same part of speech.
 This helps create symmetry and flow that makes them easier to read.

 • Aim for no more than 6-7 bullets.
-More than that and you risk creating a tedious list.
+More than that and you risk creating a list that’s too long for your readers.

 • Consider adding formatting to give your bullets extra style.
-Notice how I’ve bolded the first part of the bullets in this list?
-This makes them faster and easier to skim.
+Notice how I’ve bolded the first part of the bullets in this list.
+This makes them easier to skim.

-4. Weave in blockquotes for emphasis and visual interest
+4. Add blockquotes for emphasis and visual interest

 Not sure what a blockquote is?
-Take a look:
+Here’s that content formatting example in action:

 This is a blockquote.
 Turning some of your text into a blockquote is a simple way to highlight important parts of your content so that people pay extra attention to it.